mapeditor/rs-tiled/README.md

     }
 }
 ```
+You can also use a function with the same signature as `tiled::ResourceReader::read_from`; check the
-Check the `ResourceReader` docs for more information.
+`ResourceReader` docs for more information.

 ### Licences